Vivek-04022001/documentation/docs/backend/indexing.md

 ## Extending indexed data

-Sometimes you need to extend the `SearchableText` with additional data which is not stored in a field.
+Sometimes you need to extend the `SearchableText` with additional data which isn't stored in a field.
 It is possible to register a named adapter which provides additional data.

 ```python